 But don’t be in a rush to get the baby washed off!
 Experts now recommend delaying baby’s first bath for a day or two, allowing the vernix to absorb into the skin.
 This practice protects your baby’s immune system, internal body temperature, and blood glucose levels, three critical components for newborns.

 4. Don’t be freaked out when you start shaking uncontrollably.

 You may have already experienced this at some point during labor, but soon after giving birth, it is likely that you’ll experience sudden, wracking chills.
-You’ll be shaking and your teeth will be chattering (This is likely to happen whether you had a vaginal birth or c-section).
+You’ll be shaking and your teeth will be chattering (This can happen whether you had a vaginal birth or c-section).

 These chills are probably caused by the sudden hormone changes that occur after birth.
 They’re a little freaky, but just stay calm and know they’ll pass soon.
 If you can’t hold your baby while they’re going on, just pass her over to Dad until you’re feeling better.

-(NOTE: If you have body aches and a fever, this is NOT normal.
+(NOTE: If you have body aches and you have a fever, this is NOT normal.
 You need to talk to your provider and make sure you don’t have an infection developing.)

 5. Protect the golden hour by setting boundaries with family beforehand.

 The golden hour is the hour directly after giving birth.
 It is absolutely critical to getting the best start you can with your baby.